learn-co-curriculum/phase-1-intro-to-context/README.md

 > evaluation on each element and emitting a new value based on those elements
 > sounds an _awful_ lot like `reduce` to us.

-Ultimately the "punch card" was an intermediate step between paper records and digital records.
+Ultimately, the "punch card" was an intermediate step between paper records and digital records.
 But it was during the punch-card era that computing really got big, so a _lot_ of our ways of thinking about programming started by thinking about "records."